education.vic.gov.au

 5.3.1 Overview

-The auditors will arrive on a scheduled date and time as agreed and hold an entry meeting with the principal and the business manager to confirm the scope of the audit.
+The auditors will arrive on a scheduled date and time as agreed and hold an entry meeting with the principal and the business manager.

-School audits will conclude with an exit meeting to discuss preliminary findings.
+School audits will conclude with an exit meeting.
+This will help the auditor to discuss preliminary findings with the school principal and the business manager.

 5.3.2 Mandatory policy (Must do)